Ant64 Sound Architecture

 - Grain position, duration, pitch, and density are hardware-controlled

-- Real-time modulation via Copper or Jazz
+- Real-time modulation via Copper or Pulse

 - Time-stretching without pitch change